“What is the Pupil Premium?

 We see ourselves as duty bound to provide the very best educational service to the community we serve because of the difficult context of the school yet where others may see challenge we see the potential to achieve for all.

 We believe that our children need and deserve the highest standards of pastoral as well as academic provision.
 As such we have a pastoral worker, nurture lead, ‘behaviour, inclusion and community’ (BIC) team which includes a family support professional.
 We have specific rooms set aside for pastoral and nurture provision as well as provision for counselling.
-Our free breakfast club is very popular with an average daily uptake of 40+ pupils.

 Objectives of Pupil Premium Spending